gcallah/BookReviews/mcpherson.md

 the "accepting-appreciating stance" as is possible, but McPherson never mentions it.
 But perhaps he was wise to avoid doing so, since touching on such a divisive topic might have distracted from his overall thesis.

-I also think that McPherson's work could usefully employ the work of Iain McGilchrist on the differences between right-hemisphere and left-hemisphere thinking, which map quite nicely onto McPherson's differentiation of the appreciative view and the controlling view.
+I also think that McPherson's work could usefully employ the ideas of Iain McGilchrist on the differences between right-hemisphere and left-hemisphere thinking, which map quite nicely onto McPherson's differentiation of the appreciative view and the controlling view.

 But these are very minor quibbles: this is an excellent book, both clear and concise.
-It is not overburdened with references, but engaging sufficiently with the relevant literature that an interested reader can explore further.
+It is not overburdened with references, but engages sufficiently with the relevant literature that an interested reader can explore further.
 And at a time when so much of our culture regards any limits as abhorrent, and keeps telling us that we can "have it all," it is also a very timely work.